 - Fat – Butter is the most common fat used for this but the more of these you make, the more substitutions you will find.

-It only takes a few minutes to make a roux.
+It only takes a few minutes to make a hot roux.
 From there, you can turn it into a luscious gravy, soup, or other sauce.
+Start with one part fat to one part flour.

-Start by heating some butter (or other fat) in a pan.
+Start by heating some butter (or other fat) in a pan over medium heat.
 Gradually stir in some flour with a wooden spoon or rubber spatula.

 Slowly stir and cook the flour and fat mixture until the mixture thickens and turns to the color that you want.